Xensor Trading 0% Lower This Week (XSR)

-Xensor (XSR) traded flat against the U.S. dollar during the twenty-four hour period ending at 20:00 PM Eastern on February 10th.
+Xensor (XSR) traded flat against the U.S. dollar during the 24 hour period ending at 22:00 PM Eastern on February 11th.
+One Xensor token can now be bought for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Xensor has a total market capitalization of $240,395.39 and approximately $11,179.03 worth of Xensor was traded on exchanges in the last 24 hours.
 In the last seven days, Xensor has traded 0% lower against the U.S. dollar.
-Xensor has a market cap of $240,395.39 and $11,179.03 worth of Xensor was traded on exchanges in the last day.
-One Xensor token can currently be bought for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.